The 9.1 Fistweaving Compendium – Playstyle

 Bonedust Brew should be used before whenever incoming damage is high, but the cooldown is low enough that you can also use it for raw damage – particularly at the start of a fight.
 Use your knowledge of damage patterns here.
 You will want to hit as many people as possible with it before every Revival cast.

 Venthyr’s Fallen Order gives you a 3 minute cooldown that does not do a whole lot of healing for the long wait between uses.
 It’s not enough to solo heal raid mechanics so pair it with something else.
+If you are using Sinister Teachings then you will want to cast Essence Font twice, and (if talented) RJW off cooldown while the adepts are up to maximise the cooldown reduction.

 Faeline Stomp is an efficient, strong cast with a very short cooldown and should be used frequently.